 Ray Graham Association for People with Disabilities

-Ray Graham Association provides residential, employment, life skills, and family support services to more than 2,000 children and adults with developmental disabilities and their families at nearly 40 locations throughout DuPage County and the surrounding areas.
+Ray Graham Association provides residential, employment, life skills, and family support services to more than 2,000 children and adults with developmental disabilities and their families at 34 locations throughout DuPage County and the surrounding areas.

 Illinois Spina Bifida Association

-Spina Bifida is the most common, permanently disabling birth defect in the United States.
-The Illinois Spina Bifida Association works to improve the quality of life of children, adults, and families living with Spina Bifida through education, outreach, scholarship, camp, and public awareness programs.
+Spina Bifida is one of the most common, permanently disabling birth defects in the United States.
+Since 1969, the Illinois Spina Bifida Association has worked to improve the quality of life of children, adults, and families living with Spina Bifida through education, outreach, scholarship, camp, and public awareness programs.

 Ann & Robert H. Lurie Children's Hospital of Chicago

-Ann & Robert H. Lurie Children's Hospital of Chicago is a new state of the art hospital located on the downtown Chicago campus of its academic partner, Northwestern University Feinberg School of Medicine.
+Ann & Robert H. Lurie Children's Hospital of Chicago provides superior pediatric care in a state of the art hospital that offers the latest benefits and innovations in medical technology, research and family-friendly design.
 The hospital is ranked as one of the nation's top children's hospitals by U.S. News & World Report.
 Lurie Children's relies on philanthropic support to fulfill its mission.
 Learn more at luriechildrens.org.

 March of Dimes